imbo/imbo/docs/installation/configuration.rst

 Access token
 ^^^^^^^^^^^^

 This event listener enforces the usage of access tokens on all read requests against user-specific resources.
-You can read more about how the actual access tokens works in the :ref:`access-tokens` topic in the :doc:`api` section.
+You can read more about how the actual access tokens works in the :ref:`access-tokens` topic in the :doc:`../usage/api` section.

 To enforce the access token check for all read requests this event listener subscribes to the following events: